eclipse-iceoryx/iceoryx/doc/design/command-line-parser.md

 #### Sequence Diagram

-Lets assume we would like to add a switch, an optional and a required value, parse them and print them on the console.
+Lets assume we would like to add a switch, an optional and a required option, parse them and print them on the console.

 ```